How to Create Marketing Videos That Connect with Your Audience

 When should you consider hiring a video marketing agency versus handling production in-house?

-If you need incredibly high production quality, sophisticated formats like animation, or if you lack creative video skills in-house, it makes sense to hire video experts.
+If you require exceptionally high production quality, sophisticated formats such as animation, or if you lack in-house creative video skills, it makes sense to hire video experts.
 But for more straightforward videos, essential editing software and DIY tools mean you can now produce decent videos without outsourcing.

 What should you do if your video isn’t getting traction?